-American's principal financing activities in 2016 included net proceeds of \$7.7 billion from the issuance of debt, including the issuance of \$2.8 billion of EETCs, \$2.3 billion provided under the April 2016 and December 2016 Term Loan Facilities and \$1.8 billion borrowed in connection with the financing of certain aircraft.
-These cash inflows were offset in part by \$3.8 billion in debt repayments, including the repayment of \$588 million and \$970 million in remaining principal of the 2013 Citicorp Credit Facility Tranche B-2 and Tranche B-1 term loans, respectively.
+American's principal financing activities in 2016 included net proceeds of \$7.7 billion from the issuance of debt, including the issuance of \$2.8 billion of EETCs, \$2.3 billion provided under term loan facilities and \$1.8 billion borrowed in connection with the financing of certain aircraft.
+These cash inflows were offset in part by \$3.8 billion in debt repayments, including the repayment of \$588 million and \$970 million in remaining principal of the 2013 Citicorp Credit Facility tranche B-2 and tranche B-1 term loans, respectively.